-The proposed baseline below uses MnDOT data to establish a baseline for access to transportation in Greater Minnesota.
-This proposal is being presented to the Subcabinet for review at the November 27, 2017 meeting.
-If approved, the baseline will be incorporated into the November 2017 Quarterly Report.
+A new baseline was established using MnDOT data for access to transportation in Greater Minnesota.
+The baseline was approved by the Subcabinet at the November 27, 2017 meeting.
+This is the first Quarterly Report using the baseline.

 TRANSPORTATION GOAL THREE: By December 31, 2025, expand transit coverage so that 90% of the public transportation service areas in Minnesota will meet minimum service guidelines for access.